 Article 19 - Recovery

-If recovery is justified under the terms of this Contract, including where the award procedure or performance of the Contract is vitiated by substantial errors or irregularities or by fraud or corruption attributable to the Lead Partner and/or the Partners or if any amount is unduly paid to the Lead Partner and/or to the Partners or if any amount paid by the MA falls under the State Ais rules, the Lead Partner undertakes to repay the MA these amounts, within 45 days of the issuing of the debit note, the latter being the letter by which the MA requests the amount owed by the Lead Partner and/or by the Partners, including bank charges incurred by the MA for the payment to the Lead Partner of the amounts which become due to the MA.
+If recovery is justified under the terms of this Contract, including where the award procedure or performance of the Contract is vitiated by substantial errors or irregularities or by fraud or corruption attributable to the Lead Partner and/or the Partners or if any amount is unduly paid to the Lead Partner and/or to the Partners or if any amount paid by the MA falls under the State Aid rules, the Lead Partner undertakes to repay the MA these amounts, within 45 days of the issuing of the debit note, the latter being the letter by which the MA requests the amount owed by the Lead Partner and/or by the Partners, including bank charges incurred by the MA for the payment to the Lead Partner of the amounts which become due to the MA.

 For amounts due by a Partner (previously established as “unduly paid amounts”), the Lead Partner shall request these amounts from that affected Partner in order to repay the MA.
 The affected Partners may also repay the amounts due directly to the MA, notifying the Lead Partner about this decision.
 If the Lead Partner does not manage to recover the amounts due from the affected Partner despite having carried out its obligations, it will inform the MA.